jberghoef/wagtail-tag-manager/README.rst

         # ...
     ]

-You can also use the following provided template tags to render a tag status overview and a form.
+You can use the following provided template tags to render a tag status overview and a form.

 .. code-block:: django